 Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2019.

-The very best smart speakers aren't just clever so-and-sos, they also sound excellent when listening to music over Bluetooth or wi-fi.
+The smartest Alexa and Google Assistant devices aren't just clever so-and-sos, they should also sound excellent when listening to music over Bluetooth or wi-fi.
 And, depending on the brand, you also have access to a number of different music streaming services, including Apple Music and Spotify.
-From cheap budget options, to premium sonic experiences, read on for our pick of the best smart speakers around right now...
+From cheap budget options to premium sonic experiences, read on for our pick of the best smart speakers for music and voice features.

 Perhaps the smartest way to bring Amazon's Alexa voice assistant into your home, the latest generation of the Dot also doubles as a simple (and cheap) wireless speaker.
 The fabric-covered puck-shaped device looks smarter then previous versions and it's easy to get up and running, either over wi-fi or Bluetooth.
 And as a device for playing background music, there really is little to fault, especially at this price.

 Read the full review: Amazon Echo Dot 3 review